 Bring food and water, and have a great time exploring!

-Camping is an excellent option for those who want to get away for more than a day.
+Camping is an excellent and inexpensive way to explore on a budget.
+It’s also a great option for those who want to get away for more than a day.
 Over 130 National Parks have campgrounds or camping opportunities.

 If a National Park isn’t calling to you or one is too far away, check KOA® Camping.
 Not only do they offer tent sites but RV sites as well.
 Some campgrounds may even offer lodging, so no need to worry about pitching a tent or renting an RV.

 If you split the cost of lodging between family members or a group of friends, you save money and will get to experience the great outdoors but with the comforts of home.
 There is no shame in “Glamping.”
 KOA® also has a rewards program.
 Click the link here to see what deals and savings they may offer.

 Camp in your Backyard

 Have an old tent just collecting dust in your garage?
 Shake off that dust and pitch your tent in the backyard.
 Backyard camping is a fun cost-effective activity you, your family, and your friends will enjoy.
 Spend the day outside playing games and having a BBQ.
 Make it a potluck BBQ if you are inviting people over.
 Tell ghost stories at night and sleep beneath the stars.
 The best part is you don’t have to worry about missing the comforts of home.
 Invite family, friends, and have a great time.